1–4 SEPTEMBER, 2026

 THE JAMES HUTTON INSTITUTE, ABERDEEN, SCOTLAND

-The James Hutton Institute is a interdisciplinary scientific research organisation based in Scotland but working in collaboration across the globe.
+The James Hutton Institute is an interdisciplinary scientific research organisation based in Scotland but working in collaboration across the globe.
 The institute, named after Scottish geologist James Hutton, one of the leading figures of the Scottish Enlightenment, combines existing Scottish expertise in agricultural research, soils and land use, and works in fields including food and energy security, biodiversity, and climate change.
 With more than 600 employees, the institute is among the largest research centres in the UK.

-The James Hutton Institute (TJHI)
+The James Hutton Institute Craigiebuckler Aberdeen AB15 8QH United Kingdom